 Stage 2: Opening of new entrance

-In early 2017 the new entrance will open.
+During the Christmas-New Year period, the new entrance will open.
 This new entrance will house customer facilities whilst the main entrance and CPO building are closed for three years.

 |Changes to B1 level and CPO||New station entrance|